Oldenburg workshop - April 2026

 If you do not have the funds to support your own travel and accommodation, please consider applying anyway.
 You should indicate in your application that you need travel support.
 If we are able to acquire funding to help us pay for participant travel, then we will happily consider your application.

-The application deadline is December 10, 2025.
+The application deadline was on December 10, 2025.

 List of Faculty